 - In the autobiographical story "Footsy" (sic) from Weirdo #20, Robert Crumb, as a teenager, plays this game with several girls in class.
 Aside from the fetish aspect, this was a way for the shy, awkward young Crumb to have some form of intimacy with girls he'd never dare ask out.

-- During the scene in The Virgin Suicides when the neighbour comes over for dinner, three of the girls are trying to play footsie with him under the table.
+- During the scene in The Virgin Suicides when the neighbour comes over for dinner, three of the sisters are simultaneously trying to play footsie with him under the table.

-- Late Bloomers features the Les Yay version.
+- Late Bloomers features the Ho Yay version.

-- The War of the Roses (no, not THAT one) has this between Danny DeVito's character and a female guest during a dinner at the Roses' house.
+- The War of the Roses has this between Danny DeVito's character and a female guest during a dinner at the Roses' house.

 - Used in Ridicule to distract the protagonist and prevent him from thinking up a good joke.

 - In Weekend at Bernie's, Bernie's lover does this to him while her boyfriend...a crime boss...sits beside them.

 - Parodied in the Italian movie Fracchia contro Dracula where the female vampire attempts to seduce the titular character using this.... despite being at the opposite side of an extremely long dinner table.
 And she succeeded!